aul12/ROBOT/README.md

  image becomes only gray.
 2. Set Color bias to a value where all background colors appear in the same grayish tone and only reddish colors are clearly distinguished.
-3. Adjust the contrast so reddish areas are marked by red line (detected as edge).
+3. Adjust the contrast so reddish areas are marked by red lines (detected as edge).
 You can do this simultaneously with the previous step if necessary.
 4. Reduce the Canny threshold to improve edge detection of reddish objects.
 Don't go to low to avoid noise.